-The Ann Arbor Center for Independent Living invites all high school seniors with disabilities to apply for the John Weir Academic Scholarship, named in honor of one of the Ann Arbor CIL founders.
+The Ann Arbor Center for Independent Living invites all students with disabilities enrolling in their first or second year of college during the 2021-22 school year to apply for the John Weir Academic Scholarship, named in honor of one of the Ann Arbor CIL founders.

-Eligible students for the John Weir Scholarship must:
+To be eligible for the John Weir Scholarship, you must:

 - Have a significant disability of any kind – for example, physical, visual, developmental, cognitive, hearing, learning, emotional, or other;